 Liquid and Dry Conversions

-For instance, as you could easily spill any liquid that you measure in a dry measuring cup, it is always a good idea to use a liquid measuring cup.
+As you could easily spill any liquid that you measure in a dry measuring cup, it is always a good idea to use a liquid measuring cup.
 They have lines that measure well below the rims so there is room for the liquid to slosh without spilling.

 There are two types of liquid measurings cups that you can purchase, the beaker